t-sin/rosa/README.markdown

 - `abstract`:

 ```
-Rosa is a simple markup language to treat *named* text data.
+Rosa is a simple markup language for named text parts.
 ```

 - `basis`: